rpm-software-management/dnf/doc/command_ref.rst

 ``-C, --cacheonly``
     Run entirely from system cache, don't update the cache and use it even in case it is expired.

     DNF uses a separate cache for each user under which it executes.
 The cache for the root user is called the system cache.
-This switch allows a regular user read-only access to the system cache which usually is more fresh then the user's and thus he does not have to wait for metadata sync.
+This switch allows a regular user read-only access to the system cache which usually is more fresh than the user's and thus he does not have to wait for metadata sync.

 ``-c <config file>, --config=<config file>``
     config file location